Polygonal patterned ground

 Polygonal, patterned ground is quite common in some regions of Mars.
 It is commonly believed to be caused by the sublimation of ice from the ground.
 Sublimation is the direct change of solid ice to a gas.
 This is similar to what happens to dry ice on the Earth.
 Places on Mars that display polygonal ground may indicate where future colonists can find water ice.
 Low center polygons have been proposed as a marker for ground ice.

 Patterned ground forms in a mantle layer, called latitude dependent mantle, that fell from the sky when the climate was different.

 On Mars, researches have found patterned ground that formed from fractures and patterned ground formed by the arrangement of boulders.
 It is not yet clear what caused boulders to form patterns, but it does not seem that fractures caused the boulders to move around.

+Physics

+Unlike mudcracks, which are dominated by T-junctions, polygonal terrain is dominated by Y-junctions.
+It is formed by repeatedly annealing the crack pattern, as the same ground is partially melted every summer, then frozen every winter, until thousands of years later, it settles into a thermodynamically favored state, which is dominated by Y-junctions.
+This is similar to columnar jointing.